 Harbin International Ice and Snow Festival

 Harbin’s ice festival is the largest in the world.
 Since temperatures are below freezing for half of the year here, residents have plenty of time to perfect their ice sculpting skills.
-The annual events takes place from December through February.
+The annual events takes place from December until the ice starts to melt in late February/March.
 The most popular attraction is the Ice and Snow World, consisting of huge landscapes, buildings, sculptures and slides, all built out of snow and ice and colorfully lit at night.

 Hyde Park Winter Wonderland is a wonderland unlike any other.
 It has roller coasters, ice skating, comedy shows, a circus and much more.
 And when it comes to ice, it has you covered.

 The Magical Ice Kingdom is a forest filled with redwood trees, wolves, unicorns and more all carved from more than 500 tons of ice.
 To get your own ice carving career started, join an ice sculpting workshop.
 Here, you’ll get to create your own ice masterpiece under the tutelage of one of the U.K.’s finest ice artists.
 And finally, stop by Bar Ice for a festive drink surrounded by beautifully carved ice sculptures.

 Would you like to visit any of these icy destinations?
 Tell us in the comments.

 Plan your next getaway with AAA Travel.